By Alyse Bacine

 Holotropic Breathwork

 Holotropic Breathwork involves continuous circular breathing—deep, rapid breaths without pauses between inhale and exhale—accompanied by evocative music in a supported setting.
 This intensive technique can induce non-ordinary states of consciousness that facilitate psychological processing and spiritual exploration.
-Some practitioners report experiences similar to those associated with DMT release through breathwork, though this occurs through natural physiological processes rather than external substances.
+Some practitioners report experiences similar to those associated with breath-induced altered states, where intense breathing can trigger natural biochemical processes that create profound altered states without external substances.

 Sessions typically last 2-3 hours and are led by certified facilitators.
 The technique occasionally produces experiences resembling birth trauma, emotional catharsis, or mystical states, with participants reporting meaningful insights and resolution of long-standing issues.
 Due to its intensity, Holotropic Breathwork requires screening for contraindications and professional facilitation.